 Does Soda Contain Enough Water to Hydrate You?

 Let’s get back to soda for a moment.
-It has always been said that soda is nothing but flavoured, fizzy sugar water.
+It has always been said that soda is nothing but flavored, fizzy sugar water.
 So it ought to be good for dehydration right?
-All that sugar might not be doing us any favours but the water must surely be good for us.
+All that sugar might not be doing us any favors but the water must surely be good for us.

 The truth is more complex.

 Despite the seemingly copious amounts of caffeine and sugar, sodas are still 85-99% water.
 This means that most sodas do contain enough water to hydrate you.
-That means soda cause Dehydration.
+That means soda causes Dehydration.

 Does Soda Cause Dehydration?